 - In addition, fever and racing heart

-After being treated with NSAIDS, beta blockers, and steroids, her condition seemed to improve.
-Then, a year later she ate ginger candy and these symptoms showed up yet again.
+After being treated with NSAIDs, beta-blockers, and steroids, her condition seemed to improve.
+Then, a year later, she ate ginger candy, and these symptoms reappeared.

 But, they resolved quickly on their own and seemed to go away.

 Let’s start by breaking down the condition of “subacute thyroiditis.”
-This is not related to Hashimoto’s disease, and not an autoimmune version of thyroid disease.
+This is not related to Hashimoto’s disease and is not an autoimmune version of thyroid disease.

-We do not know exactly why it happens, but it seems to be driven by viral infections.
-Some people who get a cold or the flu, they develop this acute issue within the thyroid.
+We do not know precisely why it happens, but viral infections drive it.
+Some people who get a cold or the flu develop this acute issue within the thyroid.

 You might even consider it a cold for your thyroid.
 It is sore, you may feel drained, and your thyroid function is altered.
 That said, it is also self-limiting.